morpho-matters/morpholib/README.md

 - Color gradients, both as fills and as color gradients along paths
 - Some primitive 3D animation capability
 - Preview animations along with the ability to locate positions on screen with a click
-- Export animations as MP4, GIF, and PNG sequences at arbitrary framerates and resolutions
+- Export animations as MP4, WEBP, GIF, and PNG sequences at arbitrary framerates and resolutions
-  - (**Note:** [FFmpeg](https://ffmpeg.org/) required to create MP4s, and [Gifsicle](https://www.lcdf.org/gifsicle/) required to make small size GIFs)
+  - **Note:** [FFmpeg](https://ffmpeg.org/) required to create MP4s, [Gifsicle](https://www.lcdf.org/gifsicle/) required to make small size GIFs, and [img2webp](https://developers.google.com/speed/webp/docs/img2webp) required to make WEBPs.

 ## Gallery and Documentation